Visit to Sandhurst - August 2025

 At the end of our tour we were definitely in need of refreshment and were then treated to some superb tea and cake in the grand salon.
 We were hosted throughout by charming members of the teaching and administrative staff, Mrs Katy Bell, Miss Polly White and Ms Ailsa West, who were very attentive and looked after us superbly, answering all our questions and topping up our teacups.

-It really was an excellent tour – and a very special afternoon.
+It really was an excellent tour – and a very special morning.

 Some photos of our visit